solettaproject/soletta/doc/js-spec/aio.md

 [NoInterfaceObject]
 interface AIOPin: {
-  // has all the properties of AIOPinInit as read-only attributes Promise<unsigned long> read();
+  // has all the properties of AIOInit as read-only attributes Promise<unsigned long> read();
   void abort();
   void close();